devilyouwei/Vimmer/README.md

 **Simple and Fast Vim**

-Powerful but minimize vim config file, make your vim like a simple IDE, it is especially suitable for web developers.
+A powerful vim config file, make your vim like a simple IDE, it is especially suitable for fullstack developers.

 ## Stop Updating For Linux